Range One - Common 100 Yard Rifle/Pistol

 - All pistol shooters shoot from the 25-yard line with the exceptions of a pistol shooter that wishes to shoot at the 50-yard line or use of the Ransom Rest for testing.

-Range hours are 9:00 am until ½ hour prior to sunset, 365 days a year.
+Range hours are 9:00 am until to sunset not to exceed 8:00 pm, 365 days a year.
 The range may be closed for training or special events sponsored by the Club.